List of awards and nominations received by 30 Rock

 30 Rock is an American satirical situation comedy that premiered on NBC on October 11, 2006.
 Created by Tina Fey, the television series has won and been nominated for a variety of different awards during its seven season run.
-It received 103 Emmy Awards nominations, with 10 Emmy Award nominations for its first season alone, and a further 17 Emmy Award nominations in its second season.
+It received 114 Emmy Awards nominations, with 10 Emmy Award nominations for its first season alone, and a further 17 Emmy Award nominations in its second season.
 The show won the Primetime Emmy Award for Outstanding Comedy Series for its first three seasons and was nominated every year it was eligible.

 Lead actress Tina Fey has been nominated for awards 27 times for her role as Liz Lemon, the head writer of the fictional television show TGS with Tracy Jordan.
 Fey has also been nominated eight times for her writing skills.
 Lead actor Alec Baldwin has been nominated 27 times for his portrayal of NBC television executive Jack Donaghy.
-Through its run, 30 Rock was nominated for 189 different awards, winning 47.
-A webisode series called Kenneth the Web Page has been nominated for one award.
-In this list, "year" refers to the year the award was presented to the winner.
+Through its run, 30 Rock was nominated for 270 different awards, winning 68.

-Directors Guild of America Awards

-Emmy Awards

-In its run, 30 Rock was nominated for 103 Emmy Awards, winning 11.
-In 2007, it won two awards including the Primetime Emmy Award for Outstanding Comedy Series.
-Also nominated in that category were Entourage, The Office, Two and a Half Men and Ugly Betty.
-Guest star Elaine Stritch also won an Emmy at that year's awards ceremony for her portrayal of Colleen Donaghy in the season one finale, "Hiatus."
-In 2008 it won its second award in the category of "Outstanding Comedy Series".
-In 2009, it won the "Outstanding Comedy Series" for the third time.
-However, in 2010 and 2011, it failed to win any awards, with "Modern Family" winning "Outstanding Comedy Series" in those years.